-- One is to do the questions under exam conditions, allowing yourself exactly the time that you'd have in an exam, referring to no notes or textbooks, and only drinking water from clear plastic bottles.
+- One is to do the questions under exam conditions, allowing yourself exactly the time that you'd have in an exam, and referring to no notes or textbooks.

 - The other approach is to treat them like any other question: to take as long as you need, and use as many other resources as you need, to produce the best answers that you can.

 - The first approach is good for building up the ability to work under pressure, but means that you miss out on doing large parts of the questions.
 It can also be rather demoralizing.

 - The second approach means that you learn much more, but are under-prepared for the exam.

 - Fortunately, you can do both!
 First try the questions under timed conditions, without notes.
 Then, once your time is up, go back, and try to finish (and correct) what you've done so far, using anything that you need to help.
 I think that this is almost always the best thing to do.

 - Tripos questions are hard, but they are supposed to be hard.
 If any student in the entire year can do a full set of them, and get everything right, during the exam, then the examiner hasn't done their job properly!